tonyelhabr/nba-rapm/README.md

 Only used if --optimize is TRUE. [default: 42]
   -ex, --export EXPORT                  Boolean to indicate whether to export "intermediary" data.
 If TRUE, will export the following:
-- offensive possession data in "wide" format to poss-data-wide-o.rds.
+- offensive possession data in "wide" format to "poss-data-wide-o.rds".
-- defensive possession data in "wide" format to poss-data-wide-d.rds.
+- defensive possession data in "wide" format to "poss-data-wide-d.rds".
  [default: TRUE]
   -in, --import IMPORT                  Boolean to indicate whether to import "intermediary" data (i.e. from a previous run, assuming the files exist).
 If TRUE, will import the following:
-- offensive possession data in "wide" format to poss-data-wide-o.rds.
+- offensive possession data in "wide" format to "poss-data-wide-o.rds".
-- defensive possession data in "wide" format to poss-data-wide-d.rds.
+- defensive possession data in "wide" format to "poss-data-wide-d.rds".
  [default: TRUE]Loading required package: methods
 usage: NBA RAPM Script [--] [--help] [--verbose] [--multi_core] [--optimize] [--export] [--import] [--opts OPTS] [--input INPUT] [--output OUTPUT] [--cores CORES]